aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/solutions/guardduty/guardduty_org/README.md

 - GuardDuty is enabled for each existing active account and region during the initial setup
 - GuardDuty will automatically enable new member accounts/regions when added to the AWS Organization

+#### 1.9 Lambda Layer<!-- omit in toc -->

+- The python boto3 SDK lambda layer to enable capability for Lambda to enable protection features of the GuardDuty service.
+- This is downloaded during the deployment process and packaged into a layer that is used by the Lambda function in this solution.
+- The GuardDuty API available in the current Lambda environment (as of 05/24/2023) is boto3-1.20.32, however, enhanced functionality of the GuardDuty API used in this solution requires at least 1.26.117 (see references below).
+- Note: Future revisions to this solution will remove this layer when boto3 is updated within the Lambda environment.

 ---

 ### 2.0 Log Archive Account<!-- omit in toc -->